Frequently Asked Questions (FAQ)

 - top-grain italian leather (ours) vs. lower grade Chinese leather (theirs);

-- German made low density foam (ours) vs. lower grade Chinese foam (theirs);
+- German made high-resilient foam (ours) vs. lower grade Chinese foam (theirs);

-- Canadian made fabric with 250,000 double rubs (ours) vs. lower grade wool blends from China (theirs);
+- USA made fabric with 250,000 double rubs (ours) vs. lower grade wool blends from China (theirs);

 If you see a product that appears similar to ours, even with the same product name, we can guarantee that those products are not ours.
 Our products are sold exclusively by us and are only available through our website.
 For more information about comparing our products to others, see this page modern classics comparison guide summary we have put together.
 If you wish to purchase a fine piece of furniture that will last through the years, at a price that is within your reach, our products are the best choice.Then ask those other sellers, "why are their products priced so cheap?", if you can even reach them on the phone or find out where they are located.